colemickens/dotkube_____old/README.md

 1. Secrets

    Uses a secret to hold Azure Storage connection secrets for the internal Docker registry.
-   Uses a secret to hold another secret used by [redacted].
+   Uses a secret to hold another secret used as the login password for the database.

 2. ~~Deployments~~